VictorBerbenets/Offline_LCA/README.md

 ```
 ***tests_directory*** - directory with tests.
 ***answers_directory*** - directory with the answers.
-By default tests will be launched from the tests/end2end/resources directory.
+By default tests and answers will be launched from the `tests/end2end/resources` directory.
 > Note: tests should be named like this: test[i], and the answers to them:
         answers[i], where i is the test number